dikortis/LetsTalkETC/Episodes/Episode_6.md

-right and we're playing on the system but I wouldn't be doing anything serious just cuz I don't know what's going on right yeah maybe we might see some big stuff and just you know a few months not
+right and we're playing on the system but I wouldn't be doing anything serious just cuz I don't know what's going on right maybe we might see some big stuff and just you know a few months not
 I would say you know months three months
 I don't know maybe there's people